 Housing, Dining & Auxiliary Enterprises offers the 2&2 plan to maximize your housing experience at a great value.
 Students who live in the residence halls for 2 years are guaranteed housing in the UCSB apartments for their 3rd and 4th years.
 In their 2nd year, continuing students can live in any of the residence halls.
 In years past, most of our continuing students have lived in singles, doubles, small doubles, and triples in Manzanita Village and 4-, 6-, and 8-person suites or single rooms in San Rafael Hall, but continuing students are not limited to these buildings.
 You may choose from any of our residence halls.

-3rd and 4th year students that are eligible for 2&2 will choose from El Dorado, San Joaquin, Santa Ynez, Sierra Madre, Westgate, and Westwinds apartments.
+3rd and 4th year students that are eligible for 2&2 will choose from El Dorado, San Joaquin, Santa Ynez, Sierra Madre, and Westgate apartments.
 Rates for the residence halls vary by room type and meal plan options, while rates for the apartments vary by building and number of apartment occupants.

 Continuing students that qualify for either the residence halls or University Apartments because of the 2&2 program will receive an email with more information in December.
 More information can also be found on our Continuing Students Application page.

 |Read in their own words why Gauchos recommend the 2&2 Program|